Rebel0504/Rebel0504/README.md

 <p> I'm <b><i>Saurabh Zurunge</i></b> esteem for building <b>Node JS applications</b> with exclusive designs,currently in stage of exploring more about the javascript to enlarge my proficiency towards it alongside acquired with a degree of <b>BSC-IT & MBA</b>.
 As at present <b>seeking for a career in Node Js development</b> and also consistently applicable for any contributions.</p>

 <br>
-<h1 align="left">More about me:bow:</h1>
+<h1 align="left">More About me :bow:</h1>

-- 🔭 I’m currently working on Dating Application
+- 🔭 I’m currently working on Dating Application (Node JS)
-- 🌱 I’m currently learning React and Angular
+- 🌱 I’m currently learning React and Angular JS
+- :computer: I have also build a website for <a href="https://www.rcthaneeast.com">Rotaract Club of Thane East</a>
-- :heart:Affectionate with Javascript
+- :heart:Affectionate with Javascript stuffs
-- 😄 Pronouns: He/Him
+- 💬Open to share new Ideas!, Here's one of it: What If we build the AI technology who understoods the human language commands and build the application according to it!
+- :video_game: Rejuvenate the energy with video games!